mirkobunse/ComfyCommons.jl/index.md

 Julia modules provide a way to encapsule functionality that can be reused on multiple occasions.
 Having explored your data, it is often useful to mature your explorations (selection, aggregation, plotting,...) into a module.
-When your data changes, you will be able to re-run the module's functions with the new data, giving you the latest insights.
 Some things like common low-level aggregations for multiple data sources or setting your preferred defaults for plots can even be reused across projects.